dotnet/aspnetcore/src/Mvc/Mvc.Testing/src/PACKAGE.md

 ## About

-`Microsoft.AspNetCore.Mvc.Testing` provides support for writing integration tests for ASP.NET Core apps using MVC or Minimal APIs.
+`Microsoft.AspNetCore.Mvc.Testing` provides support for writing integration tests for ASP.NET Core apps that utilize MVC or Minimal APIs.

 ## Key Features